 So, the medication was being heavily marketed and very aggressively prescribed.
 The medication carried no stigma at all, and you could just collect it from a clinic with no problem at all.

-Resultantly, many patients were unaware of the way this drug causes tolerance to build, and they became addicted before they knew what was happening.
+Resultantly, many patients were unaware of how this drug causes build tolerance, and they became addicted before they knew what was happening.

 Quaalude Abuse and Quaalude Dependence